The exact region and an inequality between Chatterjee's and Spearman's rank correlations: A convex optimisation problem

-\end{optimizationproblem} While the constraints in \eqref{eqthexirho1a} -- \eqref{eqthexirho2} ensure that the family \((h_v)_{v\in [0,1]}\) yields a copula \(C\), the constraint in \eqref{eqthexirho3} means that \(\xi(C) \le c\,.\) The constraint $\xi(C)\le c$ in Optimization Problem \ref{optprob} is more convenient than the equality constraint $\xi(C)=c$, because the former yields a convex optimization problem where the objective function is linear and the set of constraints is convex due to Lemma \ref{lem:convexity_xi} \eqref{lem:convexity_xi2}.
-To determine its solution, we first show that the family of clamped linear functions in \eqref{eqh_v_general} is a stationary point of the generalized Lagrangian associated with Optimization Problem \ref{optprob}; see \eqref{eq:stat_bs}.
-Then, we use the quadratic structure of the Lagrangian and verify in \eqref{eqh_un} the sufficient second-order conditions of Lemma \ref{thm:3.63_bonnans_shapiro} to show that this stationary point is the unique local optimum.
-Using the fact that the constraints set is convex, it follows from Lemma \ref{lem:global_minimum_condition} that this point is also the unique global optimum.
-Applying Lemma \ref{charSIcop}, we obtain a unique copula that solves Optimization Problem \ref{optprob} and thus the maximization problem \eqref{opt1a}.
+\end{optimisationproblem} While the constraints in \eqref{eqthexirho1a} -- \eqref{eqthexirho2} ensure that the family \((h_v)_{v\in [0,1]}\) yields a copula \(C,\) the constraint in \eqref{eqthexirho3} means that \(\xi(C) \le x.\) The latter inequality constraint is more convenient than the equality constraint $\xi(C)=x,$ because it yields a convex optimisation problem where the objective function is linear and the set of constraints is convex.
+We solve this optimisation problem in Theorem \ref{thexirhooptimisation}, where we first show that the family \(h^* = (h_v)_{v\in [0,1]}\) of clamped linear functions in \eqref{h_v_clamped} is a stationary point of the (generalised) Lagrangian in \eqref{eq:generalised_lagrangian}.
+Then, we use the quadratic structure of the Lagrangian and verify by \eqref{seuffsecordcond} the sufficient second-order conditions in \cite[Thm.~3.63]{bonnans2013perturbation} to show that the stationary point \(h^*\) is the unique local optimum.
+Using the fact that the objective function is linear and the constraint set is convex, it follows that \(h^*\) is the unique global optimum.
+Finally, applying Lemma~\ref{charSIcop}, we obtain a unique copula that solves Optimisation Problem \ref{optprob} and thus the maximisation problem \eqref{opt1a}.

-To this end, consider for $b>0$ and $u,v\in[0,1]$ the function \(C_b\) defined by
+To this end, consider for $b>0$ and $(u,v)\in[0,1]^2$ the function \(C_b\) defined by